Excidos/ComfyUI-Lumina-mGPT-Wrapper/README.md

 - Outputs both generated images and latent representations
 - Includes a converter node for ComfyUI compatibility
 - Provides a decoder node for latent-to-image conversion
+- Improved latent space handling for better compatibility with ComfyUI
+- Flexible crop sizes with automatic adjustment to valid dimensions
+- Enhanced error handling and logging for easier troubleshooting

 ## Preparation
 Since the Chameleon implementation in transformers does not contain the VQ-VAE decoder, please manually download the original VQ-VAE weights provided by Meta and place them in the following directory: